Guidance to the work of the FCO's Treaty Section

 The FCO Treaty Section supports government departments with advice on practice and procedural matters relating to the conclusion of treaties by the United Kingdom.

-We also provide information on those treaties to which the UK is, or has been a party, including the UK Treaties Online (UKTO) service which is freely available to all users.
+We also provide information on those treaties to which the UK is, or has been a party, including the UK Treaties Online (UKTO) service which is available to all users free of charge.

 Our team performs a range of activities, including:

 - advising on UK treaty practice and procedure including preparation of treaty texts, instruments of ratification and Full Powers (authority to sign treaties on behalf of the UK)

 - publishing UK treaties as Command Papers with Explanatory Memoranda (EMs)

 - registering with the United Nations details of treaties that have entered into force for the UK

 This document is a guide to some of the important elements of the UK’s treaty practice and procedure.
 It provides a link UKTO, an interactive database enabling users of this site to research details of bilateral and multilateral treaties applying to the UK, and contact details for an enquiry service which can help explain or clarify information on bilateral and multilateral treaties applying to the UK.

 If you would like to download a reusable version of the data it is available on the Treaties website.
 Read also the .

 The UKTO service enables you to access details of over 14,000 treaties involving the UK.
 You can research the existence of treaties, find important information about them (such as the place and date of signature and entry into force date) and see which states or organisations participate in them.